WordPress/wpcs-docs/wordpress-coding-standards/php.md

 <h3>Multiline Function Calls</h3>

-When splitting a function call over multiple lines, each parameter must be on a seperate line.
+When splitting a function call over multiple lines, each parameter must be on a separate line.
 Single line inline comments can take up their own line.

 Each parameter must take up no more than a single line.
 Multi-line parameter values must be assigned to a variable and then that variable should be passed to the function call.